vadim-miller2/book-test1/pages/ch_app_test.md

 Figure 9.
 LBSMD Configuration Files Structure

-The common for all the configuration file prefix <span class="nctnt ncbi-path">/etc/lbsmd</span> is omitted on the figure.
+The common for all the configuration file prefix `/etc/lbsmd` is omitted on the figure.
 The arrows on the diagram show how the files are included.

-The files <span class="nctnt ncbi-path">servrc.cfg</span> and <span class="nctnt ncbi-path">servrc.cfg.systems</span> have fixed structure and should not be changed at all.
-The purpose of the file <span class="nctnt ncbi-path">local/servrc.cfg.systems</span> is to be modified by the systems group while the purpose of the file <span class="nctnt ncbi-path">local/servrc.cfg.ieb</span> isto be modified by the delegated members of the respected groups.
-To make it easier for changes all the <span class="nctnt ncbi-path">local/servrc.cfg.ieb</span> files from all the hosts in the NCBI network are stored in a centralized SVN repository.
+The files `servrc.cfg` and `servrc.cfg.systems` have fixed structure and should not be changed at all.
+The purpose of the file `local/servrc.cfg.systems` is to be modified by the systems group while the purpose of the file `local/servrc.cfg.ieb` isto be modified by the delegated members of the respected groups.
+To make it easier for changes all the `local/servrc.cfg.ieb` files from all the hosts in the NCBI network are stored in a centralized SVN repository.
 The repository can be received by issuing the following command:

 <span class="nctnt ncbi-cmd">svn co svn+ssh://subvert.be-md.ncbi.nlm.nih.gov/export/home/LBSMD\_REPO</span>